guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 > Note that we would still style the elements to match the design.

 ### Without fallback

+In this case, the component is not shown if it cannot be used in the environment.
 ```jsx
 <ToggleSwitchGroup onchange={applyA11ySettings}>
 	<ToggleSwitch name="darkmode" value="false">dark mode</ToggleSwitch>